helloravi/helloravi.github.io/_posts/2016-08-03-list-of-books.markdown

 6. Ruby Under a Microscope
 7. How Linux works - What every super user needs to know - Brian Ward
 8. Exceptional Ruby: Master the Art of Handling Failure in Ruby by Avdi Grim
+9. The Web Application Hacker's Handbook: Finding and Exploiting Security Flaws
+Note: One need not be an coder to find bugs.
+(Source: [quora answer and link](https://www.quora.com/What-was-the-most-magical-moment-of-your-life/answer/Manish-Bhattacharya))

 ### Non-programming books